-The AC had reviewed, approved and implemented a Whistle Blowing Policy which provides well-defined and accessible channels in the Group through which employees of the Group may, in confidence, raise concerns about possible improprieties in the matter of financial reporting or other matters within the Group.
-The policy includes arrangements for an independent investigation and appropriate follow-up of such matters.
-Details of the policy and arrangements have been made available to the employees.
-The AC reported that there was no report received through the whistle-blowing mechanism during FY2021.
+The AC had reviewed, approved and implemented a Whistle Blowing Policy which provides well-defined and accessible channels in the Group through which employees of the Group and external parties may, in confidence, raise concerns about wrongdoing, malpractice, possible irregularity, or fraudulent activity within the Group. offer reassurance that they will be protected from reprisals or victimisation for whistle blowing in good faith and without malice.

+All complaints would be independently investigated under the supervision and monitoring by the AC with appropriate follow-up of such matters as determined by the AC which shall report to the Board.